panva/jose/docs/interfaces/types.CritOption.md

 # Interface: CritOption

-Shared Interface with a "crit" property for all sign and verify operations.
+Shared Interface with a "crit" property for all sign, verify, encrypt and decrypt operations.

 ## Table of contents